 In the 19th century, the use of natural gas remained localized because there was no way to transport large quantities of gas over long distances.

 In 1891, the first major pipelines were constructed.
 This pipeline was 120 miles long and carried natural gas from wells in central Indiana to the city of Chicago.
 However, this early pipeline was not very efficient at transporting natural gas.

-Following World War II, many longer and wider pipelines were constructed with a diameter of up to 150 cm (60 inches).
+Following World War II many longer and wider pipelines were constructed with diameters of up to 150 (cm 60 inches).

-Since the early 1970s the longest gas pipelines have had their origin in Russia.
+Since the early 1970s, the longest gas pipelines have been in Russia.